 People and businesses enter into contracts every day.
 These contracts reflect the parties’ intentions at the time they enter into the contract.
-However, situations change over time and the parties may want to amend the contract to reflect new terms or conditions.
-The parties will typically enter into a written amendment to a contract that is signed by both parties.
-Any amendments should meet certain basic requirements.
+However, situations change over time and the parties may want to alter the contract to reflect new terms or conditions.
+In these situations, the parties will typically enter into a written amendment to a contract that is signed by both parties.

 It is good practice for all amendments to be in writing and signed by the parties.
 If there is a written contract between the parties, then there should be a written amendment to it.
 Even if there is a verbal contract between the parties, it would still be a good idea to have a written amendment.
 Many written contracts require that any amendments must be in writing and signed by the parties to be enforceable.
 Otherwise, any amendment (such as a verbal amendment) will not be binding on the parties.
 In addition, certain contracts (such as real estate contracts) must be in writing in order to be enforceable.
 This applies equally to any amendments to a real estate contract.
 By having an amendment in writing signed by the parties, the parties take a little more time to ensure that the amendment is correct and it reduces the likelihood of the parties having different understandings as to the amendment.